n3me5is-git/opacity-cly-py/README.md

 - Insert your opacity account handle (create an account here https://www.opacity.io/sign-up)
 - type `help` to see the available commands
 - To create a folder type `createFolder "/New"` To create a folder inside 'New' type `createFolder "/New/Subfolder"`
-- To upload a file/folder in root directory 'upload "sourcefile" "/"`.
-To upload to another already existent folder 'upload "sourcefile" "/New"`.
+- To upload a file/folder in root directory `upload "sourcefile" "/"`.
+To upload to another already existent folder `upload "sourcefile" "/New"`.
 Use absoute or relative paths (~ is not supported, and DON'T try to upload current folder with ".").
 To upload a folder use for example `upload "/home/user/folder" "/"` or `upload "../folder" "/"`
 - To move and delete you need also the file/folder handle.
 Please move and/or delete files using the opacity web client or another working client
 - To share a file and obtain its handle you have to use the opacity website or another client